Best of the Letters From 2006

 If anyone talked to Garth before his death, naturally he would have been told that he (Garth) was trusting God for healing (no one in PCG is going to admit to taking steroids or any medicine lest they be “judged”).
 Garth had stopped the steroids once he was back home in Western Australia.
 He didn’t lie about taking steroids, he just didn’t tell anyone that he had already taken them, so at that point in time he was “trusting in God” only. –Ex member (Formerly at HQ)

-Update: As of 2017 Brad Macdonald was Regional director for United Kingdom and Europe with congregations in the United Kingdom and Europe; Department head: Foreign Language Translations.
+Update: As of 2017, Brad Macdonald was regional director for United Kingdom and Europe with congregations in the United Kingdom and Europe; department head: Foreign Language Translations.
+As of 2020, he had the same position.

 Shocked to Hear of Garth Macdonald’s Death: